spyscape/spyscape-bootstrap/README.md

 grunt watch
 ```

+# Releasing a new version

+1. As part of your PR, bump the version in `package.json`, following semantic versioning.
+2. After the PR gets merged, pull `master` and run `git tag -a "NEW_VERSION_NUMBER" -m "NEW_VERSION_NUMBER"`, where `NEW_VERSION_NUMBER` is the version you bumped to in `package.json`.
+3. `git push --tags`

 # Spyscape legacy font deprecation

 As of Feb 2019, the original Spyscape fonts have been deprecated in favour of the new font,